uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/how-to-setup-julia-with-kakoune/index.md

 [Kakoune](https://github.com/mawww/kakoune) is a modal editor that tries to be better than Vim.
 It reverses the action-verb syntax of Vim e.g. `dw` for delete word in Vim, `wd` in Kakoune.
-And it also removes some inconsistencies of the Vim editor when it comes to other functions.
+And it also removes some inconsistencies of the Vim editor when it comes to other functions of which I won't discuss and which you have to find out yourself.

 The editor also has multi-cursors which is a controversial topic among terminal editor enthusiasts.
-But it's a good fit for Kakoune because it "haptic" feedback or more accurately visual feedback that shows a selection before we can do any action.
+But it's a good fit for Kakoune because of its "haptic" feedback or more accurately visual feedback that shows a selection before we can do any action.